 Mile 20: Triple Arches

 The triple arches are one of the engineering marvels of the Going-to-the-Sun Road.
 This stone bridge was constructed across a steep gully and is best viewed when traveling eastbound.
+Keep your eyes open or it’s easy to miss it.

 Mile 21: Oberlin Bend

-From Oberlin Bend you can look back and see the road winding up the mountainside and realize just how far you’ve come!
+From Oberlin Bend you can look back and see the road winding up the mountainside and realize just how far you’ve come.
 It’s also a great place to spot mountain goats and we saw two on our trip!

 Mile 22: Logan Pass